 About Ben McKechnie.

 Hailing from Wiltshire in the south of England, Ben McKechnie is a fine art travel photographer.
-Opting for a more relaxed pace of life, Ben now lives in Taipei, Taiwan, where he enjoys the country’s ancient cultural festivals, food culture and artist community.
+Opting for a different pace of life, Ben now lives in Tbilisi, Georgia, where he enjoys the country’s ancient and authentic culture, delicious food, and artist community.

 Ben’s interest in travel photography was evident at a young age, when he would pore over issue after issue of his grandfather’s National Geographic Magazine collection, captivated by the breath-taking photographs therein of people and cultures in far-away corners of the world.